- About Us

 - Health Professionals

 |About Us||Patients, Families & Visitors||For Health Professionals||Careers||Research & Training||Ways to Give|

 Dr. Drew Thompson is the 2017 recipient of the President’s Award for Innovation for his contributions to the initiation and development of the Point of Care Ultrasound (POCUS) Program, which is widely considered a standard of care in emergency departments across Canada.
 Dr. Thompson is a physician in Emergency Medicine at LHSC.

-Dr. Thompson is acknowledged by his nominators as an integral figure in the POCUS Program from its beginnings at LHSC 13 years ago.
-Starting with a single machine, Dr. Thompson grew the program by developing and leading education and training throughout the emergency departments and eventually expanding the program into several departments across the hospital.
-He is largely responsible for the adoption of POCUS in hospitals across the country.
+Dr. Thompson recognized the value of bedside diagnostic imaging 15 years ago when he was introduced to point-of-care ultrasound and has since been an integral figure in LHSC’s POCUS Program.
+Starting with a single machine, Dr. Thompson grew the program by developing and leading education and training throughout the emergency departments and eventually expanding the training program to multi-disciplinary trainees across the hospital.
 Dr. Thompson is lauded by colleagues and students for the enthusiasm, vision, and countless hours he has contributed to the POCUS Program.